ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Stage 14: Hochjoch-Hospiz (2,412 metres) – Brandenburger Haus (3,274 metres)

-Vertical ascent: 852 metres, walking time: 3 hours 20 minutes, highest point: 3,274 metres, distance: 5.7 kilometres, difficulty: intermediate
+Ascent: 852 vertical metres, walking time: 3 hours 20 minutes, highest point: 3,274 metres above sea level, distance: 5.7 kilometres, difficulty rating: intermediate (red trails)

-At the end of this stage, you’ll be greeted by a mighty glacier castle: Brandenburger Haus was built on the end of a rock rib sticking out above Kesselwandferner glacier, in the middle of a sea of snow and ice and at an elevation of 3,274 metres.
+At the end of this stage you’ll be greeted by a mighty glacier castle.
+Brandenburger Haus was built on the end of a rock rib sticking out above Kesselwandferner glacier, in the middle of a sea of snow and ice at an elevation of 3,274 metres.
 Follow the path behind Hochjoch Hospice and climb a steep tussock slope first.
 Higher up, on a narrow path on a steep hillside, climb above the spectacular icefall of Kesselwandferner glacier.
 Once on the glacier, the route should be very straightforward and is marked with poles; roped glacier-crossing techniques are required.
 It takes roughly an hour to complete this tough section.
 The final push to the shelter is a rock scramble that is steep, rough and a little bit tricky – but Brandenburger Haus lodge and the stunning views en route are definitely worth it.
 Once at the lodge, if the altitude has not taken too much out of you, scramble up onto the 3,397-metre Dahmannspitze peak.
 It’ll take some 30 minutes to nab its pinnacle – sure-footedness and a good head for heights are required.

 Stage 15: Brandenburger Haus (3,274 metres) – Fluchtkogel (3,494 metres) – Vernagt-Hütte (2,755 metres)

-Vertical ascent/descent: 250/763 metres, walking time: 3 hours, highest point: 3,494 metres, distance: 5.5 kilometres, difficulty: difficult
+Ascent/descent: 250/763 vertical metres, walking time: 3 hours, highest point: 3,494 metres above sea level, distance: 5.5 kilometres, difficulty rating: difficult (black trails)

 From Brandenburger Haus lodge, the trail drops down roughly 50 metres and crosses a boulder field on its way to the Kesselwandferner glacier.
 Cross the glacier and continue north-eastward to gain Upper Guslarjoch col. From the col, it’s a mere 150 vertical metres to reach the highlight of this walk (in the true sense of the word!): culminating on a 3,497-metre peak named Fluchtkogel, the summit gives a panoramic payoff of jagged peaks and emerald ridges that will leave you gasping for breath.
 Retrace your steps to Upper Guslarjoch col, from where the trail plunges to the heavily-crevassed Guslarferner glacier.
 Crossing it, crevasses pose a danger on the section; it is strongly recommended to proceed with caution to protect yourself from such hazards.
 After that, the trail winds down to the Vernagt-Hütte hut through lateral moraines.